mpihlak/mongoproxy/envoy-wasm/README.md

 Defining metrics is relatively straightforward, however with labels it gets a little bit more trickier.
 Envoy expects labels to be part of the metric name and extracts the label names and values using regex.
-So, to get `mongoproxy{app="foo"}` we would define metric as `mongoproxy.app.foo` and provide a custom metrics definition to extract the `app` and `foo` as label name and value respecively.
+So, to get `mongoproxy{app="foo"}` we would define metric as `mongoproxy.app.foo` and provide a custom metrics definition to extract the `app` and `foo` as label name and value respectively.

-Alternatively we could maybe try and use the existing Mongo proxy [metric labels](https://github.com/envoyproxy/envoy/blob/master/source/common/config/well_known_names.cc).
+Alternatively we could maybe try and use the existing Envoy Mongo proxy [metric labels](https://github.com/envoyproxy/envoy/blob/master/source/common/config/well_known_names.cc).

 ## Performance of the WASM filter